JSubelj/g910-gkey-macro-support/README.md

  * `"typeout"` - Typeout syntax is same as you would type text out (ex. "tyPe Me Out!")
  * `"shortcut"` - Shortcuts are separated by a plus sign and a comma (ex. "ctrl+c,ctrl+v")
  * `"nothing"` - If `hotkey_type` is set to `"nothing"` then "do" key need not exist or can be anything.
+ * `"run"` - Run has the same syntax as you would type a cli program in command line (ex. "systemctl daemon-reload")

 ## Contribution and requests
 I am developing this software for personal use (for now).
 If you have any recommendations, complaints, anything you want to see included,